Bearnie-H/libcontainer/README.md

 ```
 from the command line.

-By default, this will place the library binary and header file in `/usr/local/libcontainer/`,
+By default, this will place the library binaries (release and debug) into `/usr/local/lib`
-and the man page in `/usr/local/share/man/man1/`.
+and header file into `/usr/local/include`, and the man page in `/usr/local/share/man/man1/`.
 Setting the environment variable `INSTALLDIR`
 will allow updating the prefix used for the binary and header file, and updating the
 `INSTALLMANDIR` environment variable will update the prefix for the man page.
-Once installed, the file `libcontainer.a` and header `libcontainer.h` will be accessible and
+Once installed, the soft-links `libcontainer.a`, `libcontainer-debug.a` and header `libcontainer.h`
-stable across library version upgrades.
+will be accessible and stable across library versions.

 An additional, optional, step you may wish to perform is to add the library and header folders
 to the `INCLUDE_PATH` and `LIBRARY_PATH` so these are visible without any compiler flags.